Mohammad Yunus (politician)

-Mohammad Yunus (May 4, 1884 – May 13, 1952) was the first Premier of British India's Bihar province.
+Mohammad Yunus (May 4, 1884 – May 13, 1952) was the first Premier of British India's Bihar Province.
 During his career, the heads of provincial governments were called Prime Ministers.
 He governed for three months in 1937, during the state's first democratic election.

 Early life and education

-Mohammad Yunus, the younger of two brothers, was born on May 4, 1884, in Penhara, a village located in Patna (Bihar).
-He belonged to a Muslim family that traces its descent back to the Sufi saint Malik Ibrahim Bayu.
+Mohammad Yunus, the younger of two brothers, was born on May 4, 1884, in Penhara, a village located in Patna in the Bengal Presidency.
+He belonged to a Muslim family that traced its descent back to the Sufi saint Malik Ibrahim Bayu, also known as Mallick caste.
 He was the son of Ali Hassan Mukhtar, an advocate.
 His grandfather was Mohammad Azam, who served as District Judge of Munger (Monghyr).

 Yunus started studying Urdu and Islamic studies from Shah Saheb from Amthua, Jehanabad, who later founded the Amthua Khanqah.
 He continued his education at the Patna Collegiate School, later traveling to the United Kingdom in the 1920s to continue his education and eventually pass the bar at Middle Temple, London.